ArnavVashisthCodingAccountnew/ArnavVashisthCodingAccountnew/README.md

 - <h3>100+ hours spent on Firebase<h3>
 - <h3>GitHub Copilot Beta Tester<h3>
 - <h3>I am a github Student</h3>
+- <h3>I have won TOI WORLDCODINGBEE SEASON 1 AND 2 </h3>
+- <h3>I have won #2 in advanced category at CodeDay Delhi@IIT Delhi, where 500+ students participated and they were from Grade 8th - College 1st year</h3>

   <button> <a href="https://arnavvashisthcodingaccountnew.github.io/">Click Here to see my protofilo website</a> </button>

   <p>P.S.: I HAVE BEEN PRETTY INACTIVE FOR A FEW DAYS....BUT THAT IS CHANGING</p>